-- 4.1 Report any occurrences of illegal wildlife trapping and trading in the project area to the EPA and Guyana Wildlife Conservation and Management Commission. - 4.2 Prohibit the hunting, trapping, trading and removal of wildlife that is found within the Mining Site by employees. - 4.3 As practical as possible, avoid or minimise the creation of barriers that would impede the movement of wildlife or cause a threat to their migration. - 4.4 Ensure that no mining activities are carried-out in areas that are sensitive to Mining such Wetlands, Swamps, Protected species Habitat, etc. - 4.5 Site access routes and facilities in locations that avoid impacts to critical terrestrial habitats, and plan construction activities to avoid sensitive times of the year. - 4.6 Communicate to employees through training, signage and other practicable means, that the capture, trading and/or removal of endangered and vulnerable wildlife from the project area and surrounding areas is forbidden, in accordance with the Wildlife Conservation and Management Act, 2016, and any of its applicable forthcoming Regulations.
+- 4.1 Report any occurrences of illegal Wildlife trapping and trading in the project area to the EPA and Guyana Wildlife Conservation and Management Commission. - 4.2 As practical as possible, avoid or minimise the creation of barriers that would impede the movement of Wildlife or cause a threat to their migration. - 4.3 Ensure that no mining activities are carried-out in areas that are sensitive to Mining such Wetlands, Swamps, Protected species Habitat, etc. - 4.4 Site access routes and facilities in locations that avoid impacts to critical terrestrial habitats, and plan construction activities to avoid sensitive times of the year. - 4.5 Communicate to employees through trainings, signage and other practicable means, that the capture, trading and/or removal of endangered and vulnerable wildlife from the project area and surrounding areas is forbidden, in accordance with the Wildlife Conservation and Management Act, 2016, and any applicable forthcoming Regulations made under that Act.